BenIrwin95/GPU_PIV/README.md

 * fmt
 * HDF5

-To then build the project,if on Linux, you can run the INSTALL.sh bash script
+To then build the project, if on Linux, you can run the INSTALL.sh bash script

 ### Building on Windows
 For installing the necessary libraries on windows I would recommend using vcpkg.